philippe-leonhardt-cko/checkout-net-library/README.md

 ---
 ## Build

-To build the library for the sources, it requires .NET Framework 4.6.1 or later.
+To build the library from source, .NET Framework 4.6.1 or later is required.

 ---
 ## Tests